Could It Be Magic

-"Could It Be Magic" is a song written by Adrienne Anderson and composed by Barry Manilow, inspired by Frédéric Chopin's Prelude in C minor, Opus 28, Number 20.
+"Could It Be Magic" is a song written by Adrienne Anderson and composed by American singer-songwriter Barry Manilow, inspired by Frédéric Chopin's Prelude in C minor, Opus 28, Number 20.

 The song was initially released in 1971 by Featherbed (a group of session musicians featuring Barry Manilow), produced and co-written by Tony Orlando.
-It was later re-recorded as a Manilow solo track in his first album released in 1973 on Bell Records.
-It was then reworked in 1975 and released as a single from the album re-issued by Arista Records.
+It was later re-recorded as a Manilow solo track on his first album released in 1973 on Bell Records.
+It was then reworked in 1975 and released as a single from his eponymous album re-issued by Arista Records.
 The 1975 release became Manilow's third hit after "Mandy" and "It's A Miracle".

 The song has been recorded by a number of other artists over the years, most successfully by Donna Summer in 1976 and by Take That in 1992.
 The version by Take That won the Brit Award for British Single in 1993.